azvoleff/so-simple-theme/_posts/2014-04-16-cloud-removal-with-teamlucc.md

 To follow along with this analysis, [download these files](/content/2014-04-16-cloud-removal-with-teamlucc/2014-04-16-cloud-removal-with-teamlucc.zip).
-Note that the original CDR reflectance images have been rescaled to range between 0 and 255 in the files supplied here.
+Note that the original CDR reflectance images have been rescaled to range between 0 and 255 in the files supplied here (this rescaling is not required prior to performing cloud fill - I just did it here to make the files sizes smaller so they could be more easily hosted on this site).

 [^2]:
     Zhu, Z. and Woodcock, C. E., Object-based cloud and cloud shadow detection